znuny/Znuny4OTRS-QuickClose/doc/en/config.md

 `Znuny4OTRSQuickClose###HistoryComment`

 Defines the history comment for the quick close action, which gets used for ticket history in the agent interface.

+#### Znuny4OTRS::QuickClose::State
+Defines the state which is set when using the quick-close buttom.
+The default state is 'closed successful'.